Ice Palace thanks

 To the editor:

-As the organizer of the build, I can’t stress enough how much I appreciate the hard work and dedication of the volunteers who each year go out into the cold and spend hours and days building the centerpiece of the Winter Carnival.
+I can’t stress how much I appreciate the hard work and dedication of the volunteers who each year come out into the cold and spend hours and days building the centerpiece of the Winter Carnival.
 I thank you all.

 Ice Palace chairman